 Other items to consider:

-- Additional lighting (no halogen lamps or light bulbs)
+- Lamps (no halogen lamps or halogen light bulbs)

 What to leave at home:

-The following items are prohibited for safety reasons or due to the extraordinary stress they cause to our facilities.
-Please reference the resident Housing Contract for further details and the full listing of prohibited items.
+The following items are prohibited to ensure student safety in the Residence Hall or because of the extraordinary stress they cause to our facilities.
+Please refer to the Housing Contract for further details and the full listing of prohibited items.

-- Extension cords that are not surge protected.
+- Extension cords that do not have an on/off switch

 - Halogen lamps or bulbs